Employee retention: Cost of turnover

-Herzberg's theory
+Theory

 An alternative motivation theory to Maslow's hierarchy of needs is the motivator-hygiene (Herzberg's) theory.
-The theories overlap, but the fundamental nature of each model differs.
 While Maslow's hierarchy implies the addition or removal of the same need stimuli will enhance or detract from the employee's satisfaction, Herzberg's findings indicate that factors garnering job satisfaction are separate from factors leading to poor job satisfaction and employee turnover.
 Herzberg's system of needs is segmented into motivators and hygiene factors.
-Like Maslow's hierarchy, motivators are often unexpected bonuses that foster the desire to excel.
 Hygiene factors include expected conditions that if missing will create dissatisfaction.
 Examples of hygiene factors include bathrooms, lighting, and the appropriate tools for a given job.
 Employers must utilize positive reinforcement methods while maintaining expected hygiene factors to maximize employee satisfaction and retention.